hyperstack-org/hyperstack/docs/hyper-spec/03-hyperspec-methods-and-features.md

 #### `pause`
 The method is typically not needed assuming you are using a multithreaded server like Puma.
 If for whatever reason the pry debug session is not multithreaded, *and* you want to try some kind of experiment on the javascript console, *and* those experiments make requests to the server, you may not get a response, because all threads are in use.

-You can resolve this by using the `pause` method in the debug session which will put the debug session into a non-blocking loop.
-You then release the  pause by executing `go()` in the *javascript* debug console.
+You can resolve this by using the `pause` method in the debug session which will put the server debug session into a non-blocking loop.
+You can then experiment in the JS console, and when done release the pause by executing `go()` in the *javascript* debug console.